dotnet/AspNetCore.Docs/aspnet/fundamentals/hosting.rst

   :language: c#
   :caption: Program.cs

-The ``WebHostBuilder`` is responsible for creating the host that will bootstrap the server for the app. ``WebHostBuilder`` supports many optional extensions, but the specification of an ``IServer`` is required.
-The built-in server is Kestrel.
-Use ``UseKestrel`` (with options, if desired) to set it up as your app's server.
+The ``WebHostBuilder`` is responsible for creating the host that will bootstrap the server for the app. ``WebHostBuilder`` requires you provide a server that implements :dn:iface:`~Microsoft.AspNetCore.Hosting.Server.IServer` (``UseKestrel`` in the code above). ``UseKestrel`` specifies the built-in Kestrel server will be used by the app.

 The server's *content root* determines where it searches for content files, like MVC View files.
 The default content root is the folder from which the application is run.

-Specifying ``Directory.GetCurrentDirectory`` as the content root will use the web project's root folder as the app's content root when the app is started from this folder (for example, calling ``dotnet run`` from the web project folder).
+.. note:: Specifying ``Directory.GetCurrentDirectory`` as the content root will use the web project's root folder as the app's content root when the app is started from this folder (for example, calling ``dotnet run`` from the web project folder).
+This is the default used in Visual Studio and ``dotnet new`` templates.

 If the app should work with IIS, the ``UseIISIntegration`` method should be called as part of building the host.
 Note that this does not configure a *server*, like ``UseKestrel`` does.
 To use IIS with ASP.NET Core, you must specify both ``UseKestrel`` and ``UseIISIntegration``.
+Kestrel is designed to be run behind a proxy and should not be deployed directly facing the Internet. ``UseIISIntegration`` specifies IIS as the reverse proxy server.

 .. note:: ``UseKestrel`` and ``UseIISIntegration`` are very different actions.
-IIS is only used as a reverse proxy. ``UseKestrel`` creates the server the app should use, running on a specified port, and it hosts the code.
-It registers Kestrel as an ``IServerFactory``.
-At runtime, it gets the actual ``IServer`` service, instantiates it, and runs it. ``UseIISIntegration`` will look at environment variables used by IIS/IISExpress and will make decisions like which dynamic port to run on, which headers to set, etc. However, it doesn't deal with or create an ``IServer``.
+IIS is only used as a reverse proxy. ``UseKestrel`` creates the web server and hosts the code. ``UseIISIntegration`` specifies IIS as the reverse proxy server.
+It also examines environment variables used by IIS/IISExpress and makes decisions like which dynamic port use, which headers to set, etc. However, it doesn't deal with or create an ``IServer``.

-A ``Startup`` class can be specified by calling the ``UseStartup<T>`` generic method.

 A minimal implementation of configuring a host (and an ASP.NET app) would include just a server and configuration of the app's request pipeline: